Berwick, Maine

 Berwick is a town in York County, Maine, United States, situated in the southern part of the state beside the Salmon Falls River.

-Today's South Berwick was set off from Berwick in 1814, North Berwick in 1831.
+Today's South Berwick was set off from Berwick in 1814, while North Berwick was partitioned from the town in 1831.

 The population was 7,950 at the 2020 census.
+The census-designated place of the same name located within the town has a population of 2,277.
 It is part of the Portland–South Portland–Biddeford, Maine metropolitan statistical area.

 History

+The area comprising modern Berwick, South Berwick, North Berwick, and the banks of the Salmon Falls River was originally known by its native Abenaki inhabitants as Newichawannock, meaning "river of many falls" or "land of great falls."

+Originally part of Kittery, the area later comprised by Berwick was settled about 1631 by Ambrose Gibbens and called Kittery Commons or Kittery North Parish.
+Gibbens would eventually found a trading post to sell arms and ammunition to fellow white settlers.

+The dense forests of Southern Maine provided large pine for shipbuilding, and the first sawmill in English America was built in the area that is now South Berwick on the Great Works Falls.
+It was colloquially known as Gibbens' Mill after the first settler of the Berwick area, and as many as 18 sawmills were eventually built in the area.
+Logging was a principal early industry.
+The first lumber exported from the American colonies was clapboards and barrel staves loaded aboard Pied Cowe at South Berwick in 1634.

-Originally part of Kittery, the area later comprised by Berwick was settled about 1631 and called Kittery Commons or Kittery North Parish.
-It was later called Unity after the ship that transported Scots prisoners of war from the Battle of Dunbar in 1650 to the colonies.
+Kittery North Parish was later called Unity after the ship that transported Scots prisoners of war from the Battle of Dunbar in 1650 to the colonies.
 These Scots had been force-marched to Durham Cathedral in Durham, England, then tried for treason for supporting Charles II rather than Oliver Cromwell, Lord Protector.
 Many settled near Berwick in an area near the northern Eliot-York border, which came to be known—and still is—as Scotland Bridge.

-Landing in Massachusetts, the royalist soldiers were sold as indentured servants, many of whom went to work at the Great Works sawmill, located on the Great Works River, until they were able to pay for their own freedom.
-(George Gray, formerly of Lanark, Scotland, was an example of the 150 prisoners who endured this ordeal.
-In 1675, he defended his family and lands when the community was attacked during King Philip's War, and died in Unity in 1693.
-His descendants would populate other areas of Maine, notably Deer Isle and Stonington, Maine).
+Landing in Massachusetts, the royalist soldiers were sold as indentured servants, many of whom went to work at the Great Works mills until they were able to pay for their own freedom.

-The raid by Indians in 1675 was the first of several during what was known as King Philip's War.
-In 1690–1691 during King William's War, the village was burned and abandoned in the Raid on Salmon Falls.
-It was resettled in 1703 and called Newichawannock, its old Abenaki name.
-In 1713, it was incorporated by the Massachusetts General Court as Berwick, after Berwick-upon-Tweed, England.
-The first schoolhouse in the state was built here in 1719.
-The town was raided numerous times during Father Rale's War.
-Berwick was once considerably larger in size, but South Berwick was set off in 1814, followed by North Berwick in 1831.
-Lumbering was a principal early industry.
-The first lumber exported from the American colonies was clapboards and barrel staves loaded aboard Pied Cowe at South Berwick in 1634.
-Beginning in the 19th century, Berwick had a symbiotic economic relationship with Somersworth, New Hampshire, the mill town to which it is connected by bridge.